How to Plan a Trip When You Don’t Have Time to Waste

 Both count.

-This framework has saved me hours of overthinking.
+This simple approach has saved me hours of overthinking and decision fatigue.

 Inspiration → Research → Booking

-Inspiration - One or two trusted sources.
+Choose one or two trusted sources for ideas.
 That’s it.
-No rabbit holes.
+No endless scrolling or falling into research rabbit holes.

 The best area to stay